sighupio/fury-kubernetes-kong/katalog/kong-enterprise/README.md

 kustomize build . | kubectl apply -f -
 ```

-> Note :warning:: in this example we are showing the configurations that should be used in a EKS cluster with the ALB controller installed, and these are not full production grade settings.
+> Note :warning:: in this example we are showing some of the configurations that should be used in a EKS cluster with the ALB controller installed, and these are not full production grade settings.

 ## Alerts